Can Probiotic Supplements Alleviate Symptoms of Irritable Bowel Syndrome in Adults?

 Probiotics, often dubbed "good bacteria," assist in maintaining a healthy balance in the gut.
 They inhibit the growth of harmful bacteria, boost the immune system, and help break down food.
 Introducing more probiotics into your system could potentially tip the balance in favor of the "good" bacteria.

-A lire aussi : How Does Intermittent Fasting Affect Liver Health and Metabolism?
+Sujet a lire : How Does Intermittent Fasting Affect Liver Health and Metabolism?

 Irritable Bowel Syndrome: An Overview